 Wall the Medieval Wall Encircling the Town!

-The best way to see the town is to walk the medieval walls, which still completely surround the town.
+The best way things to do in Rotheburg ob der Tauber is to walk the medieval walls, which still completely encircle the town.
 The walls are pretty high and offers some great views over the town.
 Completely free, there’s no reason not to walk the walls!

 It probably takes about a good hour or more to walk the entire wall, with all the picture taking and tight space.
 With people passing in both directions, sometimes things get a little tight as the walk way isn’t very wide, nor is it flat.

-Unfortunately, the walls are not accessible for those with strollers and wheelchairs.
+Unfortunately, the walls are not accessible for those with strollers and wheelchairs, although you do see parents try.
 You definitely need to make the time to walk the walls, and if you miss it, you have not truly experienced Rothenburg!

 Gerlauchschmiede – The Most Mystical House Ever!